 Realising the Vision Together

 Local Authority core grants from the Scottish Government decreased by 9.6% between 2011 – 2019.
 Larger budgets, often including important regulatory functions, stood relatively still, while over local authority spend on culture decreased by 11% between 2014 – 2019.
 Visits to museums and galleries increased by nearly 30% during this time, reflecting the popularity of Scottish heritage as a destination: museums and galleries were listed as six of the top ten most visited tourist attractions by Visit Scotland.
 This corresponds to a reduction in the cost-per-visit to museums and galleries of over 25%.

-Despite financial and political uncertainty, the museums and galleries sector and its passionate paid and volunteer workforce have been ambitious, raising standards, developing new audiences and forging partnerships beyond the museum sector to deliver shared ambitions for communities.
+This report outlines how, despite financial and political uncertainty, the museums and galleries sector and its enthusiastic paid and volunteer workforce have worked tirelessly to achieve the aims and objectives of Realising the Vision.